District Manager: How Many Units Should They Oversee?

 3. Skills

-When promoting your next district manager you should consider that being a unit leader is nothing like being a district manager.
+When promoting your next District Manager, you should consider that being a unit leader is nothing like being a District Manager.

 Your candidates' training, knowledge, and experience will make a huge difference in their performance.
-It is crucial that they know exactly what to do and how to be a good district manager, and that they have a set of skills, learnings, systems, and processes to execute the job properly.
+It is crucial that they know exactly what to do and how to be a good District Manager, and that they have a set of skills, learnings, systems, and processes to execute the job properly.

-If your new leaders haven't had that training and development, give them fewer units until they figure out what are the tools, processes, and routines they need to be successful.
+If your new leaders haven't had that training and development, give them fewer units until they figure out what tools, processes, and routines they need to be successful.
 Contrariwise, if the person has prior experience and already knows what to do, assign more stores.

 Forget Super GMs!
 Your Multi-Unit Franchise Needs a District Manager.